 - Costs vary based on the plan type and prescriptions covered.

-- Original Medicare doesn’t include Part D; instead, you must purchase it separately.
+- Original Medicare doesn’t include Part D. You must purchase it separately.

-- Medicare Advantage plans often include Part D coverage.
+- Medicare Advantage plans often include prescription drug coverage.

 Medigap supplement Insurance